 3. QUALITY ASSURANCE YES NO N/A A. Does the carrier have a continuing analysis and surveillance program that allows for continuous oversight, analysis of the performance and effectiveness of maintenance activities and aircraft inspection programs?
 This question summarizes the information collected through the remaining questions in this section.
 (As req'd by FAR 121.373/135.431) 1.
-Does the carrier have an internal quality audit program or other method capable of identifying in-house deficiencies and measuring the company's compliance with their stated policies and standards?
-1 All carriers have a formal, documented IAP that verifies compliance with all company policies and procedures and FAA regulations.
+Does the carrier have an internal quality audit program or other method capable of identifying deficiencies and measuring the company's compliance with their stated policies and standards?
+All carriers have a formal, documented IAP that verifies compliance with all company policies and procedures and FAA regulations.
 Documentation refers to both program description/requirements and compliance.
-This program includes all functional areas within the maintenance department (e.g., quality assurance, records, manuals, maintenance control/scheduling, stores, training, inspection, and facilities, etc) Program complexity is dependent on carrier size. a.
+This program includes all functional areas within the maintenance department (i.e., at a minimum, all 12 areas of the DOD Q&S requirements).
+Program complexity is dependent on carrier size. a.
 A method to schedule and track required audits?
 All audits are accomplished on a set frequency not to exceed 12 months unless supported by an advanced, robust risk-based analysis program.
 This risk-based analysis program could include but is not limited to the following examples: risk assessment charts, detailed historical data, decision tree/matrix, fleet health records, etc. Current information such as last audit date and next audit due date is available and used to ensure all audit schedule requirements are being met.
 Dependent on the complexity of the program, this can entail anything from a database or spreadsheet to a periodically scheduled review of each area's file. b.
 A process to track and follow-up discrepancies or concerns discovered during audits?
 All audit discrepancies are documented, and concerns are reviewed by applicable management personnel and tracked until closed per company documented procedures.
 Follow up as required; verifying corrective action is taken to prevent recurrence.
-1. Audit results are analyzed in order to determine the root cause of discrepancies rather than the symptom?
-2. Repeat discrepancies and negative trends are identified and addressed? c.
-Complete and accurate files (electronic/hard copy) for each functional area that contain the following: Last Audit Report and/or Checklist / Follow-up Documentation
+Audit results are analyzed in order to determine the root cause of discrepancies rather than the symptom?
+2. Repeat/recurring discrepancies and negative trends are identified and addressed? c.
+Complete and accurate files (electronic/hard copy) for each functional area contain the following: Last Audit Report and/or Checklist / Follow-up Documentation